isomerpages/govtech-stp/_singaporean-familial-ties-lane/01a-requirements-and-process.md

         <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve 14-day SHN at SHN Dedicated Facility (SDF) and take a COVID-19 PCR test during the SHN period, at their own cost.
        </li>
       </ol>
-       <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">Travellers arriving from certain countries/regions listed in the Summary Table on SHN and Swab Requirements for Travellers to Singapore <a href="/files/SHN-and-swab-summary.pdf">here</a> are permitted to opt out of staying at the SDF, subject to approval by MOM during the entry approval process.</p>
+       <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">Travellers arriving from certain countries/regions listed in the Summary Table on SHN and Swab Requirements for Travellers to Singapore <a href="/files/SHN-and-swab-summary.pdf">here</a> are permitted to opt out of staying at the SDF, subject to approval by ICA during the entry approval process.</p>
     </td>
   </tr>
   <tr>